 The United Soybean Board works with honesty and integrity to achieve maximum value for the U.S. soybean farmer’s checkoff investments.
 Maximizing profit opportunities for U.S. soybean farmers by investing and leveraging soybean checkoff resources.

-The North Central Soybean Research Program (NCSRP) was established in 1992 by state checkoff organizations in the North Central states: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, South Dakota and Wisconsin.
+The North Central Soybean Research Program (NCSRP) was established in 1992 by state checkoff organizations in the North Central states: Illinois, Indiana, Iowa, Kansas, Michigan, Minnesota, Missouri, Nebraska, North Dakota, Ohio, Pennsylvania, South Dakota and Wisconsin.
 A farmer-led organization that invests soybean checkoff funds in university research and Extension programs to better understand and manage plant stressors that reduce soybean yield and farmer profitability.

 The National Institute of Food and Agriculture (NIFA) provides leadership and funding for programs that advance agriculture-related sciences.
 We invest in and support initiatives that ensure the long-term viability of agriculture.
 NIFA applies an integrated approach to ensure that groundbreaking discoveries in agriculture-related sciences and technologies reach the people who can put them into practice.